 3. Integrate information processing work into the real work that produces the information.

 4. Treat geographically dispersed resources as though they were centralized.

 5. Link parallel activities in the workflow instead of just integrating their results.

 6. Put the decision point where the work is performed, and build control into the process.

 7. Capture information once and at the source.

-By the mid-1990's, BPR gained the reputation of being a nice way of saying "downsizing."
-According to Hammer, lack of sustained management commitment and leadership, unrealistic scope and expectations and resistance to change prompted management to abandon the concept of BPR and embrace the next new methodology, enterprise resource planning (ERP).
+By the mid-1990s, BPR became popular as a justification for downsizing.
+According to Hammer, lack of sustained management, commitment and leadership; unrealistic scope and expectations; and resistance to change prompted managers to abandon the concept of BPR and embrace the next new methodology, enterprise resource planning.